Top 20 motorhome questions

 There are many different types of motorhome on the market, so it’s wise to do your research before you buy.

-A motorhome is either adapted from a series-production panel van or car (conversion), or is designed and built on a commercial chassis, with or without a production driving cab (coachbuilt or A-class).
+As shown in our motorhome buyers' guide, a motorhome is either adapted from a series-production panel van or car (conversion), or is designed and built on a commercial chassis, with or without a production driving cab (coachbuilt or A-class).
 The accommodation section is usually fixed but on a few models can be dismountable.

 4) Do I need a special driving licence?